 On Opening Day at Bennett Park in Detroit, the Tigers tally ten times in the bottom of the ninth to beat Milwaukee, 14-13.
 The contest is the American League's first game in Detroit.

 Yankees rookie hurler Russ Van Atta goes 4-for-4 and shuts out the Senators, 16-0, in his major league debut.
-The 26 year-old southpaw will finish his rookie season with 12-4 record, batting .283 in 67 plate appearances.
+The 26 year-old southpaw will finish his rookie season with a 12-4 record, batting .283 in 67 plate appearances.

 Philadelphia shortstop Dick Bartell becomes the first major leaguer to stroke four consecutive doubles in a nine-inning game.
 Rowdy Richard's quartet of two-baggers helps the Phillies defeat the Braves at the Baker Bowl, 7-1.